 Samantha Crawford is fast gaining a reputation as a singer "whose fine cut soprano brought singing of class" to her roles (Opera).
-She has performed in operas extensively across the UK and recently made her European debut.
+She has performed in operas extensively across the UK and Europe.
 Samantha graduated from the Guildhall School of Music and Drama’s Opera Course and is the recipient of numerous prizes and awards.

-Further roles include Erste Dame Die Zauberflöte for Garsington Opera at West Green House, Donna Elvira Don Giovanni for Garsington Opera (cover), Rosalinde Die Fledermaus for Clonter Opera, Donna Elvira Don Giovanni for Opera Della Luna, Musetta La bohème for BYO, Contessa Le nozze di Figaro, Frau Fluth Die lustigen Weiber von Windsor, Mrs. Coyle Owen Wingrave, and Popelka in Martinů's Comedy on the Bridge all at the Guildhall School.
+Further roles include Erste Dame Die Zauberflöte for Garsington Opera, Donna Elvira Don Giovanni for Garsington Opera (cover), Rosalinde Die Fledermaus for Clonter Opera, Donna Elvira Don Giovanni for Opera Della Luna, Musetta La bohème for BYO, Contessa Le nozze di Figaro, Frau Fluth Die lustigen Weiber von Windsor, Mrs. Coyle Owen Wingrave, and Popelka in Martinů's Comedy on the Bridge all at the Guildhall School.

 Her recent concert appearences include The Wigmore Hall, Royal Albert Hall, Barbican Hall with Martyn Brabbins, BBC National Orchestra of Wales with Thierry Fischer, Wales Millennium Centre, LSO St. Luke's, ROSL UK, Christchurch Spitalfields, St. Martin-in-the-fields, The Draper’s Hall with Bryn Terfel and Schlosstheater Schönbrunn Vienna.
 Her performances have been broadcast on live cinema relay in Europe, on television and radio for the BBC, and filmed for DVD release in 2017 (Sony).